 He suggested that innate traits in the human brain give birth to both language and grammar.
 The most important figure in “cognitive revolution” and “analytic philosophy”, Chomsky’s wide-ranging influence also extends to computer science and mathematics.

 Early Life and Education:

-Avram Noam Chomsky was born in Philadelphia, Pennsylvania in 1928.
+Avram Noam Chomsky was born in Philadelphia, Pennsylvania on 7 December in 1928.
 Both his parents were prominent Hebrew scholars.
 He entered the University of Pennsylvania in 1945, where he achieved a bachelor’s degree in linguistics in 1949, a master’s degree in 1951, and later earned his doctorate in 1955.